Tag: Gentiles

 Even they were called into relationship with Jesus Christ.
 Even to them was the Gospel message sent.

-“Even” sounds so belittling, yet we use similar language and constructs when we talk about “Democrats” or “Republicans” or “Trump-ers” or “Never Trump-ers” or immigrants (documented or not) or Muslims or Hindus or…you them.
+“Even” sounds so belittling, yet we use similar language and constructs when we talk about “Democrats” or “Republicans” or “Trump-ers” or “Never Trump-ers” or immigrants (documented or not) or Muslims or Hindus or…you name them.

 Why do we try to limit the Gospel?
 What is it we hope to achieve?